 When you perform an Unarmed Strike against an enemy, you roll a d20 + Strength + Proficiency to see if you hit.
 Every character is proficient with unarmed strikes, so you get your proficiency to it no matter what.
 On a hit, you deal 1 point of Bludgeoning damage, and add your Strength modifier to the damage.

 Since you are proficient with an Unarmed Strike, you may constantly use it as a weapon.
 That means, even if you are not wielding a weapon, you may perform an Unarmed Strike against someone attempting to escape from your 5ft Threaten Range.
 Your DM may decide to change this basic ruling, so ask when an opportunity attack is likely.

-Monk Unarmed Strike
+D&D 5E Monk Unarmed Strike Rules

-The monk is the most potent unarmed attacker in the game.
+The monk class is the most potent unarmed attacker in the game.
 When you take a level in Monk, your basic Unarmed Strike damage is increased to 1d4.
 At level 5, 11, and 17, your Unarmed Strike’s damage increases by an additional dice size (1d6 -> 1d8 -> 1d10).